-Negligent Driving is an offence which is committed when you are caught driving a vehicle on a public road in a manner which the Court considers negligent.
+Negligent Driving is an offence committed when you are caught driving a vehicle on a public road in a manner that the Court considers negligent.

-Negligent driving is defined as driving a motor vehicle in a manner which is considered below the reasonable standard of care to be expected of the ordinary prudent driver in the circumstances.
+Negligent driving is defined as driving a motor vehicle in a manner that is considered below the reasonable standard of care expected of the ordinary prudent driver in the circumstances.

-The question which the Court must consider is ‘whether the driver was exercising that degree of care which the ordinary prudent driver would exercise in all the circumstances.
+The Court must consider whether the driver was exercising that degree of care which the ordinary prudent driver would exercise in all the circumstances.